KSET/brucifer-karte-2022/README.md

 npm run serve
 ```

+## Adjusting the environment variables

+- in the ui folder, rename the .env.example to .env and ajust your enivronment variables

 ## Adding an admin user to be able to access the site

 - got to the development server, the rest api service at http://127.0.0.1:8000/